Why backpack to Enchanted Valley?

 Hence, we ended up using our Jetboil to boil water for the 1-minute purifying time and then cooking with it or cooling it in the river before drinking.
 We did this for the remainder of the trip.

 I highly suggest having a LifeStraw as an emergency backup for drinking water.
 The LifeStraw is a personal use purifier that works by sticking one end in the water source and drinking from the other end like a straw.
-You’d still need to boil water to cook with, but it means less time purifying water for drinking.
+You’d still need to boil water to cook with, which means less time purifying water for drinking.

 Where to camp on the Enchanted Valley trail